-[Editor’s Note: It’s with great sadness that we note that Steve Cliff lost his battle with motor neurone disease on January 11, 2018.
-Though his legacy lives on in so many ways, Steve is so missed.]
+[Editor’s Note: It’s with great sadness that we note that Steve Cliff lost his battle with motor neurone disease on January 11, 2018, and Wynn Cliff lost her battle with cancer on May 11, 2022.
+Though this pair’s legacy lives on in so many ways, they are missed.]

 Before you read the rest of this article, sit back and close your eyes.
 Take yourself out of your land, your country, your office, your home, wherever you are.
 Imagine your feet planted on the grass and rocks of the fells in England’s Lakes District.
 There may be wind, rain, and fog, or there could be sun.
 You may find a trod, or you may face a trackless expanse.
 In your hands are a map and compass, and in your head a vision of how you might get from where you are to where you’d like to be next.
 You are a fell runner.

 Today, you’re headed toward those peaks looming in the distance.
 You’re in the middle of a Bob Graham Round, one of the three most-well-known United Kingdom rounds of fell running, which can be explained as a hybrid of orienteering and mountain running done for the love of a self-timed, honor-based challenge.

 To achieve the Bob Graham Round is to traverse the 66-mile, 27,000-feet-of-climb circuit of 42 peaks in the Lakes District of England in under 24 hours.
 There is also the Paddy Buckley Round, which treks over 47 peaks in 61 miles and with 28,000 feet of ascent over rougher terrain through Snowdonia in Wales.
 The third round, the Ramsay Round, is in Scotland and includes 24 summits while climbing about 28,500 feet over the span of 58 miles.